 The most extensive riparian forests are presently found in the Dunnigan Hills reach, in which large patches of gallery forests comprised of cottonwoods, willows, oaks, black walnuts, buckeyes, and other species of trees and shrubs can be found.
 Bands of dense willow/mulefat scrub line the channel, interspersed with patches of herbaceous wetland vegetation.
 Large patches of riparian forest are also found in the Capay, Guesisosi, and Hoppin reaches.
 Herbaceous vegetation has increased significantly along the channel banks in the Dunnigan Hills and Hoppin reaches, primary in the form of dense stands of cattails and tules.
-The most extensive riparian habitat is located at the western end of the planning area, upstream of Road 85, between the community of Capay and the Capay Dam.
-This reach still contains large areas of oak woodlands and mixed forest, as well as long stands of willow scrub.
-A lesser, though still significant concentration of riparian habitat is located between Interstate 505 and Road 94B.
-This reach is characterized by small areas of alternating willow thickets and riparian forest, in close proximity to the creek.
-Much of the remaining off-channel riparian habitat consists of scattered segments of "orphaned" forestisolated forest patches, small clusters stands of oak trees left by agriculture in agricultural fields and rangelands, and willow scrub with some taller trees growing along the canals and ditches that run through the area.
-Notably, substantial recovery of woody vegetation has occurred in historically-mined areas, including off-channel sites, within the Guesisosi and Dunnigan Hills reaches, and to a lesser extent within the Hungry Hollow and Madison reaches.
+Much of the remaining off-channel riparian habitat consists of isolated forest patches, small stands of oak trees in agricultural fields and rangelands, and willow scrub with some taller trees growing along the canals and ditches that run through the area.
+Notably, substantial recovery of woody vegetation has occurred in historically mined areas, including off-channel sites, within the Guesisosi and Dunnigan Hills reaches, and to a lesser extent within the Hungry Hollow and Madison reaches.

-Numerous threats to the remaining vegetation were identified in the 1995 Technical Studies, including: the narrow creek channel, lack of surface water, invasive plant species, and lowered groundwater levels.
-These factors are still present in 20176.
+Numerous threats to the remaining vegetation were identified in the 1995 Technical Studies, including the narrow creek channel, lack of surface water, invasive plant species, and lowered groundwater levels.
+These factors are still present in 2017.
 The narrow width of the channel increases the velocity of the streamflow, making it more likely that native plant seedlings are scoured away during high flows.
 The diversion of surface water often occurs during the growing season for riparian vegetation and removes the primary source of water in losing reaches of the creek.
 Lowered groundwater levels leave tap roots withered and reduces colonization by new native seedlings, especially in riparian forest patches on upper terraces.
 In addition, the invasion of aggressive non-native species inhibits the recovery of diverse native habitat.
 The latter two factors are especially relevant for vegetation within the off-channel lands that characterize the OCMP area.

-However, additional threats to native vegetation have arisen over the past two decades, including: OHV use, brush fires, numerous new invasive species, and the lack of active revegetation after fires and invasive species treatment.
+However, additional threats to native vegetation have arisen over the past two decades, including off-highway vehicle (OHV) use, brush fires, numerous new invasive species, and the lack of active revegetation after fires and invasive species treatment.
 Rampant OHV use along lower Cache Creek damages or removes native vegetation, potentially promotes invasive species, and likely has negative impacts on wildlife such as nesting birds.
 Fires set by landowners to clear brush in forested areas have spread to encompass entire forest stands, resulting in large-scale damage to riparian forests.
 Numerous new invasive species have established along lower Cache Creek, including Ravenna grass, perennial pepperweed, tree of heaven, nonnative thistles, tree tobacco, Himalayan blackberry, fig, poison hemlock, barbed goatgrass, and medusahead.
 These species compete directly with native plants and generally have little value for native wildlife.
 Finally, the lack of active revegetation with native species after fires and invasive species treatment has allowed many of these invasive species to rapidly increase and spread across the area.
 Some patches of arundo, Ravenna grass, and tamarisk (formerly widespread in large, continuous patches) have either persisted along backwater channels or under dense forest canopy, or have re-sprouted after being treated in previous years.
 More recent invasive species, such as perennial pepperweed and Himalayan blackberry, are widespread and often occur in large, homogeneous patches that exclude native vegetation.